ssilverman/TeensyDMX/README.md

    the UART ISR where responders process the packet.
 2. Better MAB transmit timing, perhaps by somehow synchronizing with the baud rate clock.
+3. Explore much more precise transmitter timings by not using the UART.

 ## How to use